 A recent Bloomberg article added a crucial piece of context that more optimistic investors seem determined to overlook:

-One of the factors driving Wilson’s bearish view is the impact of peaking inflation.
-US stocks rallied last week amid signs that a modest ebbing in price pressures could give the Federal Reserve room to potentially slow its interest-rate hikes.
-Wilson, however, warned that while a peak in inflation would support bond markets, “it’s also very negative for profitability.”
+One of the factors driving Wilson’s bearish view is the impact of peaking inflation… amid signs that a modest ebbing in price pressures could give the Federal Reserve room to potentially slow its interest-rate hikes.
+Wilson, however, warned that while a peak in inflation would support asset prices, “it’s also very negative for profitability.”
 He still expects margins to continue to disappoint through 2023. [emphasis added]

 Wilson’s predictions aren’t new.
-He’s published two successive articles that projected a grim outlook for stocks this year.
+He’s published two successive articles that projected a grim outlook for the economy this year.
 The first, from December 14:

-We expect corporate sales volumes and pricing power to deteriorate, leading to profit declines, even without a recession, hence our lower earnings estimate of $195 per share for 2023.
-When we consider factors such as the Purchasing Managers’ Index (PMI) data, the yield curve and correlations between profit growth and the speed of the Fed’s rate hikes, we anticipate that 2023 year-over-year earnings growth will likely be materially negative.
+We expect corporate sales volumes and pricing power to deteriorate, leading to profit declines, even without a recession, hence our lower earnings estimates… When we consider factors such as the Purchasing Managers’ Index (PMI) data and correlations between profit growth and the speed of the Fed’s rate hikes, we anticipate that 2023 year-over-year earnings growth will likely be materially negative.

-The next and more strident warning appeared on January 5th of this year, starting with the words “Don’t Expect Much from U.S. Stocks.”
+The next and more strident warning appeared on January 5th of this year.

-Here’s why this matters: bear markets cannot end without “capitulation,” which means bulls giving up.
-Once buyers become pessimistic, prices can return to reality.
-(Remember, paying 40% over the historic average for stocks, based on fundamentals, is a bet that their value will increase 40% in the near future.
+Here’s why this matters: Economic cycles end with “capitulation,” when investors become pessimistic, and asset prices, no longer buoyed by fresh speculative capital, can return to reality.
+Remember, paying 40% over the historic average price for an asset is a bet that its value will increase 40% in the near future.
 It’s not rational!
-But there’s no mental competency test required to open a brokerage account…)
+(But there’s no mental competency test required to play this game…)

-As Benjamin Graham pointed out in his masterpiece The Intelligent Investor: a stock purchased with the hope that its price will soon rise independent of its dividend-producing ability is a speculation, not an investment.
+As Benjamin Graham pointed out in his masterpiece The Intelligent Investor: an asset purchased with the hope that its price will soon rise independent of its value is a speculation, not an investment.

 All speculative bubbles end the same way – in a panic.
 Until that moment of capitulation and the subsequent rush for the exits, more rational and prudent folks will take a different course.